aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 every instruction, appending them all to `depths`.
 (This uses more space than needed, but turns out to be simple.)

-Computing the line-number table calls on a `line_nos` method yielding pairs of (bytecode address, source-code line-number). `make_lnotab` consumes them and encodes them into a bytestring in a format imposed by the VM interpreter.
+Computing the line-number table calls on a `line_nos` method which yields pairs of (bytecode address, source-code line-number), smaller addresses first. `make_lnotab` consumes them and encodes them into a bytestring in a format imposed by the VM interpreter.
 Each successive pair of encoded bytes represents an (address, line_number) pair as the differences from the previous pair.
-Since a byte is between 0 and 255, there are two
+Since a byte is between 0 and 255, there are two problems:
-problems:

 * The difference could be negative.
-This can happen [XXX example]
+Given `x = (`*two_line_expression*`)`, for instance, the bytecode for the store to `x` goes after the bytecode for the expression.
+As there's no way to express this reversal in this format, we have to decide how to distort it.
+Like CPython, we'll pretend the store's line number is the last one.

 * The difference could exceed 255.
 In this case the entry must take up multiple successive byte-pairs, first increasing only the address part in each, and then increasing the line number.
 (If we increased